 “If enough species are extinguished, will the ecosystems collapse, and will the extinction of most other species follow soon afterword?
 The only answer anyone can give is: possibly.
 By the time we find out, however, it might be too late.
 One planet, one experiment.”

 Meet the Scientist

-Dr. Jennifer Smith is an Assistant Professor in Marine Ecology and Conservation at Scripps Institution of Oceanography.
+Dr. Jennifer Smith is an Associate Professor in Marine Ecology and Conservation at Scripps Institution of Oceanography.
 She and the other members of her laboratory are focused on understanding how humans impact marine ecosystems in both tropical and temperate environments.

 Jennifer and her students extend their science beyond the university setting and actively work to develop effective science based management and conservation strategies for restoring or preserving coastal marine habitats for future generations.

 Members of the Smith Lab work collectively to identify how human activities impact marine biodiversity and community structure on both a local and global scale.
 In addition to studying the human induced problems facing marine habitats, Smith and her students are performing experiments to identify ways to restore degraded environments.

 By participating in expeditions to remote parts of the world to document unimpacted coral reefs, the group is better able to understand how human activities induce ecosystem changes around the world and how best to react to restore health to these unique ecosystems.